Modern Assyrian Fonts for Digital and Print Use

 Idiqlat: A New East Syriac Font

 We are pleased to announce the release of Idiqlat, a new font for the East Syriac style of the Syriac script.
+Originally designed by Esho Marcus, the typeface has been thoughtfully renewed to support contemporary use across print, web, and mobile platforms, ensuring that a classic Syriac design remains accessible to today’s readers and writers.

 Advanced OpenType Features